ContextLab/supereeg/docs/auto_examples/set_context.rst

 Setting a context
 =============================

-SuperEEG will run in different ways depending your computing environment.
+supereeg will run in different ways depending your computing environment.
 To change the computing context, use the `set_context` function.
 You can select single, cluster or define your own custom computing environment.